geeksville/framework-portduino/README.md

 - Interrupt handlers (they won't know they are actually in userspace)
 - GPIO control
 - Serial (but actually being done through any Unix file descriptor - so could be pipes/files/devices)
-- Any of the above can be implemented by particular 'Drivers' - so either the mainboard SPI/I2C controller or via external USB to SPI/I2C/GPIO adapters
+- Any of the above can be implemented by particular 'Drivers' - so either the mainboard kernel-space SPI/I2C controller or via external USB to SPI/I2C/GPIO adapters

-(This is the portion of Arduino that my project needs - and I bet this is sufficient for most arduino projects)
+(This is the portion of Arduino that my project needs - and I bet this is sufficient for most Arduino projects)

+## Secondary goals

+Eventually a variant of this library will allow removing SoftDevice from the NRF52 targets - for a dramatic flash/RAM savings (this will be built on top of [Apache MyNewt](https://mynewt.apache.org/))

 ## TODO